 What They Do:

-Finance Directors and Controllers oversee accounting teams, manage budgets, ensure regulatory compliance, and maintain internal financial controls.
+Finance Directors and Controllers manage accounting teams, control budgets, enforce regulatory adherence, and uphold internal financial controls.

 How to Get There: